martinswanson/gradle-example/README.md

 ## Usage

-+Clone the project
+Clone the project
-+Rename the local project directory
+Rename the local project directory
-+Change the rootProject.name property in `settings.gradle` to match the new directory naming
+Change the `rootProject.name` property in `settings.gradle` to match the new directory naming

 ## Managing dependencies behind a firewall